Election-Tech-Initiative/electionguard/docs/develop/Data_Schema.md

-# Data Format
+# Data Schema

-ElectionGuard expects data to be formatted in a particular way.
-The expectation is to keep this format versioned alongside the specification.
-The data format will be defined here to indicate to developers what they should be expecting.
+ElectionGuard expects data to be formatted in a particular way according to a set of [JSON schemas](https://json-schema.org/).
+The expectation is to keep these schemas alongside the specification.
+The schemas will be defined here to indicate to developers what they should be expecting.

 Keep in mind that not all serialized files should be public.
 The [election record][election-record] includes the list of all data formats that should be public.
 [Sample data][sample-data] for the election is also available for developers.
 This will include both what is in the Election Record, but also some private data only available for testing.